As you read this article, you might be sitting at your desk, dreaming of living a freer lifestyle.

 If that were possible, everyone else would be doing it.

 There’s a reason why so few people can go offshore and truly achieve the Nomad Capitalist lifestyle.
-Society tells us that leaving the country is too hard and doing things like banking offshore is immoral.
+Society tells us that leaving the country is too hard and that doing things like banking offshore is immoral.

 However, those are the tools that society uses to keep people in the system.
 By telling people that leaving is bad and unpatriotic, society prevents us from going where we’re treated best.